 Are you a master’s graduate looking to take the next step in your academic career?
 Follow your passion for research and science by pursuing a PhD in Bavaria at one of our excellent universities.

 In general, the formal requirement for a PhD in Germany is a master’s degree.
 A PhD here usually takes between two and five years to complete, depending on the discipline and funding.
 A significant advantage of doing your PhD in Bavaria is that tuition is free.

-If you are considering a PhD in Germany, you will need to decide between a structured doctoral program (PDF 405 KB) and an individual doctorate.
-Most doctoral students in Germany pursue independent research under the supervision of a professor.
+If you are considering a PhD in Germany, you will need to decide between a structured doctoral program and an individual doctorate.
+Most doctoral candidates in Germany pursue independent research under the supervision of a professor.
 However, there is a growing trend among universities to offer structured programs, which are managed by a team of supervisors.

 Alongside the research project, candidates of structured programs are expected to attend seminars and lectures.
 Another important component of these programs is learning soft skills such as project management or academic writing.
+You are provided manifold opportunities to discuss your research project with other PhD candidates.
 Candidates on the individual track generally work more on their own.
 They can, however, receive similar support by becoming members of one of the university’s graduate schools.

 If you enjoy teamwork and appreciate regular feedback from your peers, you might consider the structured option.
 If you thrive on independent study and can organize your work effectively on your own, then individual doctoral research might be best for you.

 If you decide to pursue an individual doctorate, you will be free to define your own research topic, which you will finalize with your supervisor.
 In a structured doctoral program, your research proposal will have to fit in with an existing program outline.
 If you decide to join a research group or structured program, you should think carefully about how your own ideas and experience might fit in with the aims of the current project or program.